-I was what they called a “latchkey” kid in the 70s – both parents working, my older sibings with jobs and on the cusp of moving away from home, so I had the house to myself for hours every day and a relentless curiosity.
-I discovered my mother’s lingerie drawer and found that her girdle was pleasantly snug at its smallest fastening, like having a satiny hug all over my body.
+I was what they called a “latchkey” kid in the 60’s – both parents working, my older sibings with jobs and on the cusp of moving away from home, so I had the house to myself for hours every day and a relentless curiosity.
+I discovered my mum’s lingerie drawer and found that her girdle was pleasantly snug at its smallest fastening, like having a satiny hug all over my body.
 Sometimes I would wear it under my t-shirt and jeans when I went out to play, and one day while I was doing this a friend stopped by on his bicycle to chat.
 That’s when I learned the dark side of what I was doing: If my friend knew what I was wearing, usnpeakable horrors would ensue, I just knew it.
 I would be mocked and ridiculed and likely beaten to a pulp by every bully in the city.
 So I made my excuses and hurried back inside, and over the years learned to be more careful about when and where I experimented.

 I spent a lot of time watching TV in those days, and girls looked different back then.
 Rarely any trousers for them, always long dresses and pleated skirts.
 And wow, the prairie dresses on Little House on the Prairie rocked my world!
 I so wanted a calico dress from neck to toe with ribbons and ruffles on it like Laura Ingalls wore.
-I still do, but you’d be surprised how difficult it is to find one with a 46 inch waist.
+I still do, but you might be surprised how difficult it is to find one with a 46 inch waist.

 All the while I explored and experimented in secret, I also obsessed over my sanity.
 What was wrong with me?
 Was I gay?
 Was I insane?
 Was I meant to be a girl trapped in a boy’s body like Renée Richards who was in the news at the time?
 We didn’t have the internet for quick research, nor was there any easy way for me to find others like myself.
 I didn’t even know there were others like myself.
 I had to find books on abnormal psychology in the library that defined “transvestic fetishism” as a disorder best treated by shock aversion therapy.